Dental Crowns

 Permanent Crown Placement, once the permanent crown is completed, you will return to the dentist for your last appointment.
 During this visit, the temporary crown (if any) is removed, and the permanent crown is evaluated for fit, color and aesthetics.
 If everything appears good, the permanent crown is firmly glued or bonded to the prepared tooth.

-There are various alternatives to typical dental crowns, depending on the individual tooth issue at hand.
+There are various alternatives depending on the individual tooth issue at hand.
 Some frequent options are,

 Dental fillings may be a better option than crowns for minor cavities or tooth damage.
 Fillings, which are constructed of materials like composite resin, amalgam or glass ionomer cement are used to fill and seal cavities or minor regions of dental decay.